-- 13.1 No monetary consideration may be paid to any individual who participates in the conduct of a bingo occasion.
-All net proceeds derived from the operation of a concession under these circumstances become a part of the gross proceeds of the bingo occasion. - 13.2 This section does not apply to State Fair bingo licenses.
+13.1 Except as otherwise authorized in Section 110-16-12a of these regulations, no monetary consideration may be paid to any individual who participates in the conduct of a bingo occasion.
+All net proceeds derived from the operation of a concession under these circumstances become a part of the gross proceeds of the bingo occasion.